 How to Make a Complaint

-We do our best, but sometimes things don’t go the way they should.
+We are committed to doing the best for our customers.
+We’ve this set out in detail in our Quality Promise.
+However, things don’t always go the way they should.
 If that’s happened, you can make a complaint.

 First of all, get in touch with our complaints team.